WayFi-Wireless/passpoint-implementation-issues/README.md

 ---

+### **Mikrotik**
+- Significant configuration differences between RouterOS versions for Wi-Fi 5 and Wi-Fi 6+ devices.
+- Command-line interface (CLI) is the only reliable method to configure RADSEC; the CLI syntax has changed drastically in newer versions.
+- RADSEC remains unreliable even via CLI—TLS 1.3 often fails to negotiate, requiring fallback to TLS 1.1 or 1.2.
+Affected versions are unclear.
+- Wi-Fi 5 devices have severe accounting bugs; unmitigated deployments can crash FreeRADIUS servers due to malformed attributes or excessive traffic.
+- NAS-Port-ID is incorrectly set to the interface name (a string) instead of an integer, violating the standard.
+This issue is present across all known versions.

+---

 ## Contributing

 Found an issue not listed here?
 Submit a pull request or open an issue to help expand the knowledge base.